ondich/cs257_2022_fall/README.md

-# cs257_2022_fall
+# Carleton CS257, Fall 2022
-sample code for CS257 at Carleton College, fall term 2022
+Sample code for the Fall 2022 offering of CS257 at Carleton College